bit-cook/MiroThinker/README.md

   <p><strong>Performance of Open-Source Models on GAIA-Validation Benchmark.</strong></p>
 </div>

 We have released the **MiroThinker v0.1** series, including both SFT and DPO variants at parameter scales of **8B**, **14B**, and **32B**.
-Notably, MiroThinker-v0.1 achieves **state-of-the-art performance** among open-source models on the [GAIA benchmark](https://huggingface.co/datasets/gaia-benchmark/GAIA), a rigorous evaluation suite for advanced agentic capabilities, demonstrating its strength in long-context, decision-intensive, and real-world task scenarios.
+Notably, MiroThinker v0.1 achieves **state-of-the-art performance** among open-source models on the [GAIA benchmark](https://huggingface.co/datasets/gaia-benchmark/GAIA), a rigorous evaluation suite for advanced agentic capabilities, demonstrating its strength in long-context, decision-intensive, and real-world task scenarios.

 <div align="center">